Problem Gambling & Gaming

 No Judgement, Just Hope

-If you (or someone you know) are gambling too much, you can call the Oregon Problem Gambling Helpline and speak to a certified gambling counselor or call us and speak to a certified gambling counselor in-person.
+If you (or someone you know) are gambling or gaming too much, you can call the Oregon Problem Gambling Helpline and speak to a certified gambling counselor or call us and speak to a certified gambling counselor in-person.
 All information shared is confidential and this service is FREE to Oregon residents.

 Call the Helpline 1-877-695-4648 24 hours a day, 7 days a week and speak with someone who can get you to the help you may need.
 Or text 503-713-6000 between the hours of 8am and 9pm M-F.